vserova/book/pages/ch_objmgr.md

 #### CSeqVector important methods

--   <span class="nctnt ncbi-func">size</span> - returns length of the whole Seq-vector.
+-   `size` - returns length of the whole Seq-vector.

--   <span class="nctnt ncbi-func">begin</span>, <span class="nctnt ncbi-func">end</span> - STL-style methods for iterating over Seq-vector.
+-   `begin`, `end` - STL-style methods for iterating over Seq-vector.

--   <span class="nctnt ncbi-func">operator[]</span> - provides access to individual character at a given position.
+-   `operator[]` - provides access to individual character at a given position.

--   <span class="nctnt ncbi-func">GetSeqData</span> - copy characters from a specified range to a string.
+-   `GetSeqData` - copy characters from a specified range to a string.

--   <span class="nctnt ncbi-func">GetSequenceType</span>, <span class="nctnt ncbi-func">IsProtein</span>, <span class="nctnt ncbi-func">IsNucleotide</span> - check sequence type.
+-   `GetSequenceType`, `IsProtein`, `IsNucleotide` - check sequence type.

--   <span class="nctnt ncbi-func">SetCoding</span>, <span class="nctnt ncbi-func">SetIupacCoding</span>, <span class="nctnt ncbi-func">SetNcbiCoding</span> - control coding used by Seq-vector.
+-   `SetCoding`, `SetIupacCoding`, `SetNcbiCoding` - control coding used by Seq-vector.
 These methods allow selecting Iupac or Ncbi coding without checking the exact sequence type - correct coding will be selected by the Seq-vector automatically.

--   <span class="nctnt ncbi-func">GetGapChar</span> - returns character used in the current coding to indicate gaps in the sequence.
+-   `GetGapChar` - returns character used in the current coding to indicate gaps in the sequence.

--   <span class="nctnt ncbi-func">CanGetRange</span> - check if sequence data for the specified range is available.
+-   `CanGetRange` - check if sequence data for the specified range is available.

--   <span class="nctnt ncbi-func">SetRandomizeAmbiguities</span>, <span class="nctnt ncbi-func">SetNoAmbiguities</span> - control randomization of ambiguities in ncbi2na coding.
+-   `SetRandomizeAmbiguities`, `SetNoAmbiguities` - control randomization of ambiguities in ncbi2na coding.
 If set, ambiguities will be represented with random characters with distribution corresponding to the ambiguity symbol at each position.
 Once assigned, the same character will be returned every time for the same position.

 See the [CSeqVector API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeqVector.html) for an up-to-date list of all methods.